Dobara (TV series): Production

 The project was first announced on 8 July 2021.
 Osman Khalid Butt was first approached to portray the leading role of Maahir, however due to his other commitments he could not do it.
 Later, Bilal Abbas Khan was cast in the role.
 With Khan, singer-turned-actress Hadiqa Kiani was selected to portray the other leading role.
-It marked her second series after her debut in poetic-romamce Raqeeb Se.
+It marked her second series after her debut in poetic-romance Raqeeb Se.
 She revealed in an interview that Mehru [Dobara] is her attempt to break some norms as an actor regarding age.

 Reception

 Television rating

 It led the rating charts for its 6th episode with 6.2 trps.
 It again led the slot in 11th episode by achieving 6.5 trps.
 The 13th episode of the serial received ratings of 7.2 TRPs.
 15th episode received 6.7 TRPs.
 The 16th episode saw a boost and it led the slot with 7.6 TRPs.
 The 17th episode saw another boost and the serial achieved the whopping 8.8 TRPs.
 25th episode received 6.1 TRPs.
 In the month of Ramadan, Dobara was continuously leading its slot with 5-6 TRPs and became No 1 drama of the week.
 After Ramadan, it received tough competition from rivals but still managed to receive decent ratings of 4-5 TRPs and ended on 6.5.